zslwyuan/AMF-Placer/src/app/AMFPlacer/AMFPlacerMainPage.md

 **Features**

-1. supports placeemnt with a large number of mixed-size macros with shape constraints in practical FPGA applications.
+1. supports placement with a large number of mixed-size macros with shape constraints in practical FPGA applications.
 2. a set of optional optimization techniques to improve mixed-size FPGA placement QoR
 3. parallelizes the implementation of each stage of placement based on multi-threading
 4. modularized function implementation for easier further development